krasserm/krasserm.github.io/resume.md

 # Martin Krasser

-I'm a self-employed data scientist, machine learning engineer and distributed systems specialist.
-I support customers in their machine learning projects with research, data analysis, predictive modeling, software development and operating AI solutions in production environments.
+I'm a freelance data scientist, machine learning engineer and distributed systems specialist.
+I support customers in their machine learning projects with research, data analysis, predictive modeling, software development and operating data-intensive applications in production environments.
 I have experience with "traditional" machine learning, deep learning and Bayesian methods for machine learning.
-Main focus is on computer vision problems but recently also on natural language processing.
+Current focus is on deep learning for computer vision and natural language processing.
 My distributed systems experience comes from the development of numerous large-scale event-driven systems including globally distributed systems that provide causal consistency guarantees.
 I'm a continuous learner and contributor to several open source projects.

 [http://martin-krasser.de](http://martin-krasser.de)